izaowl/CV/README.md

 ## Hobbies

-I am a dog owner and love long distance walking, history and sightseeing.
-I am a passionate owner of a small collection of indoor plants and an avid reader of books.
+I am a dog owner and love long distance walking, history, and sightseeing.
+I am a passionate owner of a small collection of indoor plants and an avid reader of books of various genres.

 ##
 <h3 align="center">Languages and Tools</h3>